Does Platinum scratch?

-Finally, delicate detail on Platinum jewellery demands specialist attention.
+Delicate detail on Platinum jewellery demands specialist attention.
 An example is milgrain detail found around the edges of some vintage style rings.
-While many Platinum rings appear chunky, other include fine, delicate detail.
+While many Platinum rings appear chunky, others include fine, delicate detail.
 Professional jewellers exercise care when re-furbishing milgrain detailed jewellery.
 In conclusion, get more help and guidance from our expert team, fire any questions across and we’ll be happy to guide you ahead of any purchase.

 What to do if your brand new ring shows small scratches

 Sometimes, despite great care, your brand new engagement ring reveals small scratches and wear.
 Please don’t despair.
 It is normal for most rings to show wear within a very short time of putting the item on.
 Owing to the pristine, even surface, small marks are more visible.
 Don’t think that your ring will remain mirror-polished forever—especially where the ring makes contact with other objects.